This post may contain affiliate links.

 Another reason we really liked the simplicity of the Invisibrake braking system (once installed, it’s set and forget) is because our Jeep Cherokee Trailhawk requires a very lengthy process to put it into neutral and prepare it for towing.
 For some vehicles, especially those with manual transmissions, it can be as easy as simply pulling the gear shift out of gear and into neutral.
 That, and of course, making sure the parking brake has been released.
 Simple vehicles like that can be ready in about five seconds.

 Believe it or not, our Jeep (unlike some others) has an 18 step process listed in the owners manual just to get the vehicle into neutral.
 This can take a few minutes initially.
 But that’s not the end of it.
-The steps for getting our Jeep ready to tow actually takes much longer than connecting the tow equipment (that takes less than two minutes).
-If you’re interested in seeing the steps, click here to download the 3 page document that we follow when getting set up to tow.
+The steps for getting our Jeep ready to tow actually take much longer than connecting the towing equipment (that takes less than two minutes).
+If you want to see the steps, click here to download the 3-page document we follow when getting set up to tow.
 Putting the Jeep into Neutral and restoring it for regular driving again.
 It looks a bit overwhelming at first.
-But once you’ve done it a few times, it actually isn’t too bad.
+But once you’ve done it a few times, it isn’t too bad.

 The Jeep ‘death wobble’ and how to fix it